 An oat is a ‘cereal containing gluten’ — even when it’s a gluten-free oat — because no law has decreed it otherwise.

 And the consequence of that apparent paradox is this: a gluten free oat still has to be highlighted as an allergen on labelling.

 It’s not perfect, but the best confirmation of this I’ve found is from the Food Safety Authority of Ireland.
-Scroll down to “How should gluten-free oats be labelled in a list of ingredients?”
+See the “Gluten Free Oats” section on their page on Allergens.

 Coeliac UK also acknowledge the correctness of emphasising all oats, regardless of GF status, in this question on their site.

 So who’s not emphasising — and who is?

 I’ve contacted a selection of the free-from oaty producers with this question on and off over some months.
 This hasn’t always gone down well.
 Of the responses I’ve had (not many), none would tell me who advised them on oat labelling.